 What kind of results can I expect when scanning a framed picture through glass?

 The scanner works best when the subject is placed directly on the surface of the glass platen with the lid closed.
-A scanned image degrades in proportion to the increase in distance from the surface.
+A scanned image becomes out of focus as the distance from the surface is increased.

 If you are scanning a photo directly under glass of a “normal” thickness, perhaps one-eighth inch or less, the scan should be acceptable.
 If that distance is increased by a frame or several mats the blur will increase.
 In some cases, you may have to remove your subject from the frame to optimize the quality.